-What is lagoon turnover?
+What is spring lagoon turnover?

 An improperly mixed wastewater lagoon will settle into layers, with denser, cooler water at the bottom and lighter, warmer water at the top.
 This is known as thermal stratification.